-- 1. Submit to the Graduate Admissions Office a completed graduate application for admission with payment of appropriate application fee: - 2.
+- Submit to the Graduate Admissions Office a completed graduate application for admission with payment of appropriate application fee; - 2.
 Demonstrate satisfactory performance as an undergraduate by providing to the Graduate Admissions Office a complete set of official undergraduate transcripts as evidence of an earned baccalaureate degree from an accredited institution of higher education.
+To be accepted on a regular basis, applicants must have earned a cumulative GPA of at least 3.0 in their undergraduate degree program.
+An applicant who has earned a cumulative GPA of less than 3.0 in his or her undergraduate degree program will be required to interview with the MBA program director or his designate.